British League of Ex-Servicemen and Women: Anti-Semitism

-The group was noted for its virulent anti-Semitism although immediately after the war, that policy was publicly criticised by Oswald Mosley.
-As a result of the group's anti-Semitism, it came into regular conflict with the militant anti-fasicist 43 Group although individual members of the movement such as James Cotter also managed to infiltrate the League.
+The group was noted for its virulent antisemitism, although immediately after the war, the group's decision to continue espousing such views was publicly criticised by Oswald Mosley.
+As a result of the group's antisemitism, it came into regular conflict with the militant anti-fascist 43 Group although individual members of the 43 Group such as James Cotter also managed to infiltrate the League.
 Ultimately the 43 Group proved successful in forcing the League to abandon many of its street parades.
-However, the League also won support because anti-Semitic sentiments became widespread around 1947 in response to the situation in the British Mandate for Palestine because of the battle there between the British Army and Zionist groups.
-Such a growth in antisemitism not only boosted the league but also gave renewed impetus for a refoundation of a wider fascist movement.
+However, the League also won support due to antisemitism in the United Kingdom becoming widespread around 1947 in response to the Jewish insurgency in Mandatory Palestine against British rule.
+Such a growth in antisemitism not only boosted the league but also gave renewed impetus for a refoundation of a wider fascist movement in the UK.

 Union Movement

 On 15 November 1947 a meeting was held at the Memorial Hall, in London's Farringdon Road, where Mosley announced his intention to return to politics.
 Four main movements were represented at the gathering: Anthony Gannon's Imperial Defence League, Burgess's Union of British Freedom, Horace Gowing's Sons of St George and the League itself.

 Hamm and the League reacted favourably to that development although some, such as the former BUF member Robert Saunders, of the Rural Reconstruction Association, were less than enthusiastic about admitting BLESMAW since they that they represented the brawling, vulgar, anti-Semitic tendency of the BUF that should be kept out of any new movement.
-Nevertheless, BLESMAW was one of the constituent groups of the Union Movement upon its foundation in 1948, which marked the end of the movement.
+Nevertheless, BLESMAW was one of the constituent groups of the Union Movement upon its foundation in 1948, which marked the end of the organisation.